 Toy trains were altered when Märklin, a German firm that specialized in doll house accessories, sought to make an equal toy for boys where a constant revenue stream could be ensured by purchasing add-on accessories for years after the first purchase.
 Along with boxed sets containing a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings along with an operating train.

 Electric trains followed, with the first appearing in 1897, produced by the U.S. firm Carlisle & Finch.
 As home use of power became more common from the early 20th century, electrical trains gained popularity and as time went on, these electric trains grew in sophistication, gaining light, the ability to change direction, to emit a whistling sound, to smoke, to remotely couple and uncouple cars and even load and unload freight.
 Toy trains by the first half of the 20th century were often made of lithographed tin; afterwards trains were often made mainly of plastic.

 Pull toys and wind-up trains were marketed by kids, while electric trains were marketed towards teenagers, especially teenaged boys.
-It was during the 1950s that the modern emphasis on realism in model railroading began to catch on.

 Thanks for your interest in model trains quakertown pa